We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 5. Speak to HR

 Guider is an AI powered mentoring software that businesses can use to run internal mentoring programs.
 Matching mentors and mentees via machine learning algorithms takes the difficulty of finding a mentor out of your hands.
-Find out more here or get in touch.

-6. Coffee first
+6. Have a coffee first

 So you’ve got a person in mind that you think will be able to help you achieve your goals and progress in your career.
 Somebody to introduce you to new ideas and ways of thinking, challenge you, and guide you in the right direction.